Orbital2021Team151/jobsApp/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Installation guide
+npm install -g @angular/cli@11 [if you need to reset your angular version, please do] npm install --save @angular/material ng add @angular/material => choose theme, yes to both typography styles and animations